CHAOZHAO-1/DG-PHM/README.md

 # Domain-generalization-for-PHM-Fault-diagnosis-and-prognosis

-This is a reposotory that includes paper and code about domain generalization for PHM.
+This is a repository that includes papers and code about domain generalization for PHM.

-We will continue to update this reposotory.
+We will continue to update this repository.

-We hope this reposotory can benefit your research.
+We hope this repository can benefit your research.